DambergC/Powershell_script/Get-DnsRecords/Readme.md

 # About
-This script helps you to extract
+This script helps you to check servers against the dns